Tuesday 21 February 2023

 A member of the cod and haddock family, coley is considered inferior probably due to its off-white, slightly grey colour.
 Coley also has large flakes which separate easily.

-But despite similar nutritional profiles, coley is much lower in price than cod or haddock.
-And it still tastes great.
+But despite similar nutritional profiles to cod or haddock, coley is much lower in price.
+And treated well, it tastes great.

 It's not necessarily frugal to buy, however.
 A 552gm/19.5oz packet of 6 frozen coley portions is over £6 (although that's just a pound a portion, it could take a big chunk out of your protein budget 'cause it's not all going to be eaten right away).
 Fresh filets are over £5 for a 400g/14oz packet.
 (Feb/23).
 (A fish monger may provide lower prices for individual filets.)